In 2004, a child died after being fed through a nasogastric tube that had been misplaced in her lungs.

 The nurses were devastated by their involvement in the circumstances that led to her death.

 Her death and the deaths of 10 other patients in similar circumstances led to the National Patient Safety Agency (NPSA) issuing its first alert on reducing harm caused by misplaced NG tubes in 2005.
-But similar deaths continued to be reported, leading to a further alert in 2011 and a rapid response report (RRR) in 2012, all of which can be found here.
+But similar deaths continued to be reported, leading to a further alert in 2011 and a rapid response report (RRR) in 2012.

 There are lessons to be learnt from this that go beyond NG tube feeding and can be applied more widely to nurses’ involvement in patient safety, such as the topic of dysphagia management covered in this issue.

 At the time of the NPSA’s initial alert in 2005, the key patient safety problem was inconsistency in local policies for checking NG tube placement before starting feeding.
 Research papers had been published that showed the “whoosh test” and litmus paper were not reliable, and a number of organisations had moved to pH paper and X-ray checking instead.
 But some local policies still recommended methods of confirming placement that were long discredited.